 -

-If the pigments are not already finely ground, use a mortar and pestle to grind them to a fine powder.
+If the pigments are not finely ground, use a mortar and pestle to grind them to a fine powder.

 -